Meek Mill Wants To Fight Drake In A Boxing Match For $5 Million, With Nicki Minaj As ‘Ring Girl’

 The original plan was to stage the fight in Las Vegas, except for the fact that both Souljah Boy and Brown have to comply with Nevada Boxing Board of Control’s regulations.

 TMZ said that both rappers believe the Pay-per-View fight could rake in many millions of dollars.
-They both said that they plan to make the boxing match a charity event, but contrary reports suggest that the proceeds of the fight would likely go to their pockets.
+They both said that they plan to make the boxing match a charity event, but contrary reports suggest that the proceeds of the fight would likely go in their pockets.

 Do you think a boxing fight between Drake and Meek Mill will happen?
 If so, who do you think will win the encounter?
 Sound off in the comments section below.

-[Featured Images by Taylor Hama and Larry Busacca/Getty Images]
+[Featured Images by Taylor Hama/ Getty Images and Larry Busacca/Getty Images]